 In this lab, you will learn to implement classical Java unit testing in JUnit.
-You will use Eclipse's built-in JUnit implementation to write JUnit 4.X (or 3.X) test cases for Stutter.java.
+You will use Eclipse's built-in JUnit implementation to write JUnit 4.X test cases for Stutter.java.
 You will install EclEmma to facilitate generation of a code coverage report.